microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaAdministrativeUnitMember.md

 ```

 ## Description
-the Remove-EntraBetaAdministrativeUnitMember cmdlet removes an administrative unit member in Azure Active Directory (AD).
+The Remove-EntraBetaAdministrativeUnitMember cmdlet removes an administrative unit member in Azure Active Directory (AD).

 ## Examples